 Editor-in-Chief Ananya Prakash Media Director Quinn Whitman

-Look out for the next three parts of this special report this week.
-Part 3: Materialism will be posted on Tuesday, October 23.
+Look out for the next four parts of this special report next week.
+Part 2: Misconceptions/Location will be posted on Monday, October 22.